tomplus/kubernetes_asyncio/kubernetes_asyncio/docs/CertificatesV1beta1Api.md

 api_instance = kubernetes_asyncio.client.CertificatesV1beta1Api(kubernetes_asyncio.client.ApiClient(configuration))
 name = 'name_example' # str | name of the CertificateSigningRequest
 pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional) exact = True # bool | Should the export be exact.
-Exact export maintains cluster-specific fields like 'Namespace'. (optional) export = True # bool | Should this value be exported.
-Export strips fields that a user can not specify. (optional)
+Exact export maintains cluster-specific fields like 'Namespace'.
+Deprecated.
+Planned for removal in 1.18. (optional) export = True # bool | Should this value be exported.
+Export strips fields that a user can not specify.
+Deprecated.
+Planned for removal in 1.18. (optional)

 try:
     api_response = api_instance.read_certificate_signing_request(name, pretty=pretty, exact=exact, export=export)